 If your website isn’t converting browsers to buyers, it’s costing you money.
-It may be time for someone else to look at it and tell you what are the things that can be fixed.
+It may be time to take a look at it and see what needs to be fixed so you can make your website work for you.

 In this blog post, I’ve listed the top 7 homepage mistakes that your website is costing you.
 If you’re making any of these mistakes, fix them as soon as possible and you’ll start to see some changes.